Batasang Pambansa Complex: Expansion

 Plans and scale models for the expansion were developed in 1978, but were not implemented.

 In March 2001, the Ramon V. Mitra Jr. Building was completed.
-Currently headquartered in the building are the Legislative Library, the Committee offices, the Reference and Research Bureau, and the Conference Rooms.
+Currently headquartered in the building are the Legislative Library, the Committee offices, the Reference and Research Bureau, and the conference rooms.

 The South Wing Annex Building started construction in 2008 and was inaugurated on June 29, 2010.

+In January 2025, Speaker Martin Romualdez led the opening ceremony of the Jose de Venecia Building and Museum.

+2007 bombing

+On the evening of November 13, 2007, a bomb attached to a motorcycle exploded near the south wing of the complex.
+Basilan representative Wahab Akbar was killed in the explosion alongside five congressional staffers, while representative Pryde Henry Teves of Negros Oriental's 3rd district was injured.
+Among the suspects arrested, Ikram Indama was later found guilty by the Quezon City Regional Trial Court Branch 83 in perpetrating the attack, being sentenced in 2017 to life imprisonment without parole.

 Interior

 Session Hall

 Members of the House of Representatives hold their plenary sessions at the Session Hall, located inside the Main Building.
-Comprising 200+ members elected by first past the post and 50+ members elected by closed party list, the legislators debate economic, social and other issues inside the complex.
+Comprising more than 200 members elected by first past the post and more than 50 members elected by closed party list, the legislators debate economic, social and other issues inside the complex.

-The Session Hall is also used for joint sessions of the Congress of the Philippines, such as election results, confirmation meetings, and addresses by the President of the Philippines or other guests of honor.
-The President's annual State of the Nation Address delivered to a joint session of Congress is one example of such a speech.
+The Session Hall is also used for joint sessions of the Congress, such as election results, confirmation meetings, and addresses by the president of the Philippines or other guests of honor.
+The president's annual State of the Nation Address delivered to a joint session of Congress is one example of such a speech.

 The Session Hall has a seating capacity for about 1,500 people.

-In 2022, the session hall was redesigned to accommodate up to 350 members.
+At the start of President Bongbong Marcos's administration in 2022, the session hall was redesigned into a hemicycle layout to accommodate up to 350 members.

-House offices

-Also located inside the Main Building are the offices of the Speaker of the House of Representatives of the Philippines and the Deputy Speakers.
-Two executive lounges can also be found there.

-The offices of House members are found in the North Wing and South Wing Buildings.
+The plenary hall comprises five galleries: